-We are Excited to Partner with The House Institute for World Hearing Day to Raise Awareness and Funding for Safe Listening Programs
+We are Excited to Partner with The House Institute for World Hearing Day to Raise Awareness and Funding for Safe Listening and Hearing Conservation Programs

-Here at EarPeace, we are excited to announce we have partnered with The House Institute to raise awareness around safe listening on World Hearing Day.
+Here at EarPeace, we are excited to announce we have partnered with The House Institute to raise awareness around hearing loss prevention on World Hearing Day.
 EarPeace will create a special edition line of custom branded earplugs and donate 50% of sales to the House Institute Foundation.
 This Limited Edition product can be purchased here.

 With hearing loss the third most common chronic physical condition in the U.S. among adults after hypertension and arthritis, it is twice as prevalent as diabetes or cancer.
 More than one in two adults in the U.S. that do not have noisy jobs are reported to have hearing damage from loud noises they encounter in their everyday lives

 The House Institute is one of the most well-known hearing and neuroscience medical institutions in the world.
-Founded in 1946 by Dr. Howard House, the Foundation began by treating patients with hearing loss while also offering courses and techniques for ear surgery.
+Founded in 1946 by Dr. Howard House, the Foundation began by treating patients with hearing loss while also offering courses and techniques for ear surgery and advancing the science of ear health.
 Dr. House was also at the vanguard of education, launching the first educational campaign aimed at manufacturers to inform them of the adverse effects of excessive noise on hearing.
-The House Institute also developed standards for NIHL that were adopted by the government’s Occupational Safety and Health Administration in 1956.
+The House Institute also developed standards for NIHL that were adopted by the government’s Occupational Safety and Health Administration in 1956 for workplace noise reduction.
 Dr. Howard House’s brother, Dr. William House, revolutionized the use of the cochlear implant that helped to restore hearing for millions of people.
 Today, the Foundation focuses on ear and neuroscience research, education, and global hearing health.

 “The House Institute changes lives in profound ways.
 I joined the Foundation board last year, and creating a special campaign for World Hearing Day was a natural fit.
 Raising awareness and funding for the Foundation aligns beautifully with our mission to keep people hearing for a lifetime in the loud environments they love,” said Jay Clark, Founder and CEO of EarPeace.
 “The 2022 World Hearing Day theme, ‘to hear for life, listen with care,’ speaks to our decades long effort to change the way people consider their hearing health and options to protect it.
 As Covid recedes and people gear up for music festival season, the World Hearing Day key message is perfectly timed.”